top of page

 Leone C, Di Pietro G, Salman Y, Galosi E, Di Stefano G, Caspani O, Garcia-Larrea L, Mouraux A, Treede RD, Truini A

-Gousset S, Torta DM, Mouraux A, Lambert J, van den Broeke EN.
+Gousset S, Cayrol T, Papleux M, Meulders A, Mouraux A, van den Broeke EN

 Perioperative pain management for cleft palate surgery: a systematic review and procedure-specific postoperative pain management (PROSPECT) recommendations